How Long Does HVAC Installation Take Typically?

 The location of the HVAC unit can impact installation time.
 Installing a unit in a basement may take less time than placing it in an attic or on a rooftop.
 Access is key.
 Hard-to-reach spots make the job longer and more complex.

 We need to consider existing ductwork and any obstacles nearby as well.
 If there are walls, furniture, or other systems blocking access, this could slow us down too.
-For central air installation with existing ductwork, we often finish faster since we avoid additional work on ducts.
+For central air installation with existing ductwork, we often finish faster.

 Proper planning for the unit’s location helps us ensure smooth and quicker HVAC installation times for your home or business.